 Ty Allan Jackson

-Ty is an award-winning children’s book author, literacy advocate, and captivating motivational speaker.
+Ty is an award-winning children’s book author, literacy advocate, captivating motivational speaker, and honorary Doctorate recipient.
 In 2011 he founded Big Head Books, LLC, a literacy organization that aims to introduce children to the joys of reading.
 Ty travels around the country inspiring children and educating adults about the impacts of illiteracy.

-For more information about Ty Jackson click on link:
+For more information about Ty Jackson visit: tyallanjackson.com

 Did you always enjoy reading?